B8ni/bottoni/_posts/2022-08-07-fail-learning-ai-post.md

 > I listen to everything on 1x speed.
 I admire all you folks that do 1.5x or 2x, but my brain needs time to process the ideas.
 Sometimes I pause the podcast/audiobook & just reflect on a single sentence for a while.
 I used to think I need to improve this but now I just accept it.

 I'm happy to read this from [Lex Fridman](https://twitter.com/lexfridman/status/1555957433578790915).
-It means I have to watch Jeremy at 0.5x speed.
+It means I have to watch Jeremy at 0.5x divided by $10^6$ speed.

-Additional trick to force me studying is live streaming my session study.
-Embarrassing and funny moment will face.

-The approach to learning, as said before, seems better.
-That's what I'll do:
+The approach to learning, as said before, seems working.
+So that's what I'll do:
 1. Review last notes, if there's something
 2. Watch lecture, first epoch.
 W/o pausing
 3. Watch lecture, second epoch.
 Pausing as needed, experimenting, exploring and building (lots of -ing)